Rizzrackez/ais_restaurant/README.md

 The editor has **Menu bar** which contains **file menu**:

-*there are hotkeys for files functionality*
+*there are hotkeys for files functionality*.

 ![](README_images/preview_3.jpg)